World Health Organization (WHO)

 The framework allowing EMA to make all suspected adverse reaction reports occurring in the EU promptly available to WHO is a legal requirement under Article 28c of Regulation (EC ) No 726/2004.

-Update: EMA, WHO and the UMC updated the conditions for data transfer in 2020, in line with EU legislation on personal data protection and the EudraVigilance access policy.
+EMA, WHO and the UMC updated the conditions for data transfer in 2020, in line with EU legislation on personal data protection and the EudraVigilance access policy.
+These conditions have been reviewed by EMA, WHO and UMC in 2022 and remain valid.

 For more information, see the exchange of letters:

-EMA cooperates with the WHO to provide scientific advice and/or scientific opinions on medicines intended for markets outside the EU under the 'Article 58' procedure.
+EMA cooperates with the WHO to provide scientific advice and/or scientific opinions on Medicines for use outside the European Union under the 'EU-M4all' procedure.
 To be eligible, medicines must be intended for use to prevent or treat diseases of major public health interest, including vaccines used in the WHO Expanded Programme on Immunization.
-For more information, see Obtaining and maintaining a scientific opinion on a medicine for use outside the European Union.
+For more information, see:

-Since November 2014, EMA participates in a pilot project led by the WHO to facilitate the registration of medicines in non-EU countries where regulatory resources may be limited.
-The pilot involves allowing marketing-authorisation holders of centrally authorised medicines, or holders of Article 58 opinions, to share the full assessment reports and inspection reports with the authorities in non-EU countries where they seek authorisation.
-The aim is to accelerate the approval process based on the EMA assessment, while allowing competent authorities which might have limited regulatory resources to fulfil their regulatory responsibilities and make their own decisions.
+This allows marketing authorisation holders of centrally authorised medicines or holders of EU-M4all opinions to share full assessment reports and inspection reports with the authorities in non-EU countries where they seek authorisation.
+The aim is to accelerate authorisation based on the SRA assessment while allowing competent authorities which might have limited regulatory resources to fulfil their regulatory responsibilities and make their own decisions.

 EMA and WHO regularly participate in a range of collaborative activities including: